MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/adding-the-mfpf-sdk/windows-8.md

 1. To import worklight studio packages, NuGet package manager is used.
 NuGet is the package manager for the Microsoft development platform including .NET.
 The NuGet client tools provide the ability to produce and consume packages.
 The NuGet Gallery is the central package repository used by all package authors and consumers.

 2. Open the Windows 8.1 Universal project in Visual studio 2013/2015.
-Right click the project solution and navigate -> Manage Nuget packages for solution.
+Right-click the project solution and select  **Manage Nuget packages**.

     ![Add-Nuget-tosolution-VS-settings](Add-Nuget-tosolution0.png)

-3. In the search option , search for IBM MobileFirst Platform.
-Choose IBM.MobileFirstPlatform.8.0.0.0.
+3. In the search option, search for "IBM MobileFirst Platform".
+Choose **IBM.MobileFirstPlatform.8.0.0.0**.

     ![Add-Nuget-tosolution-search](Add-Nuget-tosolution1.png)

     ![Add-Nuget-tosolution-choose](Add-Nuget-tosolution2.png)

-4. Click Install.
-This installs the IBM MobileFirstPlatform Native SDK and its dependencies.
+4. Click **Install**.
+This installs the IBM MobileFirst Platform Native SDK and its dependencies.

 ## Updating the MobileFirst Native SDK
 To update the MobileFirst Native SDK with the latest release, run the following command from the root folder of the Visual Studio project in a **Command-line** window: